Crystalline color superconductors: The three-flavor inhomogeneous phases

 \subsection{Ginzburg-Landau analysis of crystalline structures}

 As in the two-flavor case, more complicated crystalline structure can be considered and analyzed by the GL expansion \cite{Rajagopal:2006ig}.
-The most general crystalline diquark condensate was given in Eq.~\eqref{condensate-crystal}, which we report here for convenience
+The most general two-flavor CCSC condensate was given in Eq.~\eqref{1cs} and in the three-flavor case it can be extended to

-This condensate is antisymmetric in color $(\alpha,\beta)$, spin, flavor $(i,j)$ indices, and corresponds to a inhomogeneous generalization of the CFL ansatz, but now each gap parameter has a periodic modulation in space corresponding to a crystalline structure, \textit{e.g.} $\Delta_2 $ is associated to a crystal due to $u$-$s$ pairing which is described by the vectors ${\bm q}_2^m$, where $m$ is the index which identifies the elements of the set $\setq{2}{}$, meaning that the ${\bm q}_2^m$'s are the reciprocal vectors which define the crystal structure of the condensate.
+This condensate is antisymmetric in color $(\alpha,\beta)$, spin, flavor $(i,j)$ indices, and can be viewed as well as a generalization of the CFL ansatz.
+As in two-flavor quark matter, we shall consider the simplified case with $\Delta_{I,\q{I}{m}} \equiv \Delta_I$ independent of $\q{I}{m}$.
+The resulting condensate is the one reported in Eq.~\eqref{condensate-crystal}, where each gap parameter has a periodic modulation in space corresponding to a crystalline structure, \textit{e.g.} $\Delta_2 $ is associated with a crystal due to $u$-$s$ pairing which is described by the vectors ${\bm q}_2^m$, where $m$ is the index which identifies the elements of the set $\setq{2}{}$, meaning that the ${\bm q}_2^m$'s are the reciprocal vectors which define the crystal structure of the $u$-$s$ condensate.

-Self-consistent computations based on Eq.~\eqref{condensate-crystal-2} are very complicated even within the GL calculation scheme; as a consequence, several assumptions and simplifications have been used in \textcite{Rajagopal:2006ig}.
-As discussed in the previous section, the pairing between $d$ and $s$ quarks can been neglected; this is a very reasonable approximation, since the difference of chemical potentials between $d$ and $s$ quarks is approximately twice the imbalance of chemical potentials between $u-s$ and $u-d$.
+Even within this simplified case, self-consistent computations based on Eq.~\eqref{condensate-crystal} are very complicated.
+As a consequence, several additional assumptions and simplifications have been used by \textcite{Rajagopal:2006ig}.
+As discussed in the previous section, the pairing between $d$ and $s$ quarks can been neglected; this is a very reasonable approximation, since the difference of chemical potentials between $d$ and $s$ quarks is approximately twice the imbalance of chemical potentials between $u$-$s$ and $u$-$d$.
 Therefore, $\Delta_1 = 0$, and one can take $\Delta_2=\Delta_3$, neglecting ${\cal O}(1/\mu)$ corrections.
-Another simplification is to consider only crystalline structures with wave vectors $\{\bm q_2^m\}$ and $\{\bm q_3^m\}$ with equal modulus.
-This means that any phase is determined by one gap parameter, by the modulus of the total pair momentum, $q$, and by the unit vectors which determine the two crystalline structures \cite{Rajagopal:2006ig}.
+As a further simplification, only crystalline structures with wave vectors $\{\bm q_2^m\}$ and $\{\bm q_3^m\}$ with equal modulus are considered.
+This means that any phase is determined by one gap parameter, by the modulus of the total pair momentum, $q$, and by the sets of unit vectors which determine the two crystalline structures.
 The corresponding pairing ansatz simplifies to